opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 The soundtrack you define with audio clips will be created by merging all of the contents of audio columns according to the volume you set for each of them.
 While it cannot be played back when using the playback controls in the viewer, it can be scrubbed with the current frame cursor in the xsheet frame column or in the viewer framebar, and played back when a scene is previewed (see  :ref:`Editing Audio Clips <editing_audio_clips>`  and  :ref:`Previewing the Animation <previewing_the_animation>`  ).

-When a scene is rendered in a file format supporting audio, for example QuickTime MOV, the soundtrack will be included in the file (see  :ref:`Rendering the Animation <rendering_the_animation>`  ).
+When a scene is rendered in a file format supporting audio, (MP4, MOV, WebM or AVI), the soundtrack will be included in the file (see  :ref:`Rendering the Animation <rendering_the_animation>`  ).

 .. note:: Audio clips loaded in sub-xsheets will not be included in the output soundtrack (see  :ref:`Using Sub-xsheets <using_sub-xsheets>`  ).